bathyscapher/EVA/CompileEllenbergsValues/compileEllenbergsValues.md

 ```

 ### Format csv
-First, remove the first twelfe lines and all leading space(s).
+First, remove the first twelve lines and all leading space(s).
 Next, remove all empty lines or those containing the keyword `Zeigerwerte` and replace emdash '–' with regular dash '-'.
 Last, remove all but the first header and delimite the file by tabs by converting multiple spaces into tabs while keeping the single space in the taxon name.
 ```bash